For details of how to claim any of the new account offers listed below read our free bets for golf betting guide here!

 Over on the PGA Tour Steve Bamford previews the Quick Loans National - you can read his thoughts on that event here.

 Le Golf National, Paris, France.
-Designer: Hubert Chesneau, 1990; Par: 71; Length: 7,249 yards; Water Hazards: 6; Fairways: Bent/Rye/Fescue; Rough: Bent/Rye/Fescue; Greens: Bent/Meadow Grass, 12'6" on the stimp.
+Designer: Hubert Chesneau, 1990; Par: 71; Length: 7,247 yards; Water Hazards: 6; Fairways: Bent/Rye/Fescue; Rough: Bent/Rye/Fescue; Greens: Bent/Meadow Grass, 12'6" on the stimp.

 Course Overview.
 Le Golf National is always set up strongly for this event and danger lurks on many holes if you miss fairways with water at the start and end of each round.
-The 7,249 yard, par 71 stadium course was designed to test the very best golfers with a premium on accurate driving and, in particular, approaches to the difficult, undulating greens.
+The 7,247 yard, par 71 stadium course was designed to test the very best golfers with a premium on accurate driving and, in particular, approaches to the difficult, undulating greens.
 Missing greens isn't a great option here as scrambling is tough, so attacking from the fairway has to be the only real strategy and finding the right parts of greens with any consistency is only really possible from the short stuff.
-The last few renewals have seen a mix of dry conditions (2010, 2013, 2015) and wet (2011, 2012) and a combination of both (2014, 2016); wet or dry the rough here is amongst the very toughest on the European Tour plus some of the holes are pretty brutal in terms of length - the 17th (480 yards) and 18th (471 yards) play amongst the most difficult on the week.
+The last few renewals have seen a mix of dry conditions (2010, 2013, 2015) and wet (2011, 2012) and a combination of both (2014, 2016, 2017); wet or dry the rough here is amongst the very toughest on the European Tour plus some of the holes are pretty brutal in terms of length - the 17th (480 yards) and 18th (471 yards) play amongst the most difficult on the week.

 Tournament Stats.
-We've published some key player statistics for this week's Open de France that will help to shape a view on players who traditionally play well at this event: Current Form | Tournament Form | First Round Leader Stats | Top 20 Finishes.
+We've published some key player statistics for this week's Open de France that will help to shape a view on players who traditionally play well at this event: Current Form | Tournament Form | First Round Leader Stats | Top 20 Finishes | Combined Form Stats.

 Predictor Model.
 Our published Predictor Model is available here.
 As always you can build your own model using the variables available.

 Winners & Prices.
-2016: Thongchai Jaidee, 66/1; 2015: Bernd Wiesberger, 33/1; 2014: Graeme McDowell, 12/1; 2013: Graeme McDowell, 25/1; 2012: Marcel Siem, 70/1; 2011: Thomas Levet, 140/1; 2010: Miguel Angel Jimenez, 80/1.
-For a summary of winners' odds on the European Tour for the past 6 years based on the 2016 schedule click here.
+2017: Tommy Fleetwood, 22/1; 2016: Thongchai Jaidee, 66/1; 2015: Bernd Wiesberger, 33/1; 2014: Graeme McDowell, 12/1; 2013: Graeme McDowell, 25/1; 2012: Marcel Siem, 70/1; 2011: Thomas Levet, 140/1; 2010: Miguel Angel Jimenez, 80/1.
+For a summary of winners' odds on the European Tour for the past 8 years based on the 2017 schedule click here.

 Tournament Trends & Key Factors.

-Analysing the final stats of the past 7 winners at Le Golf National gives us a little more insight into the type of player suited to this test:
+Analysing the final stats of the past 8 winners at Le Golf National gives us a little more insight into the type of player suited to this test:

 Le Golf National is perennially described as a course where tee-to-green excellence prevails and I agree with that to an extent, however minimising bogeys with an excellent short game shouldn't be underestimated here either.
 For a player to contend here they're going to have to find the vast majority of greens in regulation or minimise bogeys with an excellent week around the greens; the winner is ultimately likely to excel in both areas over the four days.

-Course Form (back to 2010): It's also interesting to note that 11 of the past 12 winners here had previously recorded a top-25 or better on this course prior to their success, so looking for players with a strong track record here isn't a bad play in my opinion.
+Course Form (back to 2010): It's also interesting to note that 11 of the past 13 winners here had previously recorded a top-25 or better on this course prior to their success, so looking for players with a strong track record here has generally proven to be a positive strategy.
+Tommy Fleetwood's win last season blew that logic apart though as he'd previously failed to make the weekend on four attempts here before winning his second title of the season.
 Since 2010, course form of the winners here is as follows:

 My selections are as follows: